bairyn/ahc/README.md

 (I guess also I'll need a new name or ‘ahc’.
 Amazing Haskell Compiler?
 Wasn't there a third one?
 ‘Alternative Haskell Compiler’?)

+## Scratch

+AHC aims to be
+- Bootstrappable from Haskell2010 alone.
+- To require no RTS or for it to at least be optional.
+- TODO

+TODO:
+- two ahc variants: one with minimal dependencies except just Haskell2010 with the ‘haskell2010’ package (not even base), perhaps with its own simple implementations for various components like parsing, and then a fuller variant with more dependencies.
+They work the same if you ignore those dependencies, but having 2 variants gives you one option with better build complexity, perhaps useful for porting and bootstrapping.
+In case of porting, essentially, you just need a working Haskell2010 implementation (possibly ahc itself, but possibly another) to build ahc, but once you build ahc, you can cross-combine ahc to another platform, and that ahc implementation can enable you to bootstrap an entire Haskell2010 setup.